UBC-DSCI/introduction-to-datascience-python/source/regression2.md

 ## Multivariable linear regression

++++

 As in KNN classification and KNN regression, we can move beyond the simple case of only one predictor to the case with multiple predictors, known as *multivariable linear regression*. \index{regression!multivariable linear}\index{regression!multivariable linear equation|see{plane equation}}
-To do this, we follow a very similar approach to what we did for KNN regression: we just add more predictors to the model formula in the recipe.
+To do this, we follow a very similar approach to what we did for KNN regression: we just specify the training data by adding more predictors.
 But recall that we do not need to use cross-validation to choose any parameters, nor do we need to standardize (i.e., center and scale) the data for linear regression.
 Note once again that we have the same concerns regarding multiple predictors as in the settings of multivariable KNN regression and classification: having more predictors is **not** always